os-js/manual.os-js.org/src/v3/tutorial/express/README.md

 // Same as above, except requires user to be authenticated routeAuthenticated('GET', '/ping', respond);

-// Same as above, but also requires user to belong to given groups routeAuthenticated('GET', '/ping', respond, ['admin']);
+// Same as above, but also requires user to belong to *some* given groups (see note above) routeAuthenticated('GET', '/ping', respond, ['admin']);

+// Same as above, but also requires user to belong to *all* given groups routeAuthenticated('GET', '/ping', respond, ['admin'], true);
 ```

 ### Inject middleware to route handler